-Marketing tools are essential for streamlining and automating the more arduous aspects of the process.
+Marketing tools are essential for streamlining and automating the more cumbersome aspects of the process.
 But many marketing tools have a reputation for being difficult to use, which is why I created this guide.

 Let’s start with the absolute basics: WordPress.